1. Cultural policy system

 Poland

 The contemporary cultural policy of the Republic of Poland is an intentional and systematic intervention of central and local governments in the field of culture and its industries.
-Cultural policy is based on the welfare state model and combines the state’s responsibility for fostering cultural development and preserving national heritage with market reality and digital revolution.
+Cultural policy is based on the welfare state model and combines the state’s responsibility for fostering cultural development and preserving national heritage with market reality, digital transformation and the growing importance of creative industries, technological innovation and sustainable development.
 It can be characterised by a high degree of decentralisation, in which a substantial amount of responsibility for supporting and financing culture lies with local authorities.
 The whole system provides a guarantee for a relatively stable operation of a high number of public cultural institutions.

 Both the goals and principles of the cultural policy in Poland are formulated in accordance with standards established by democratic European states.
 As the other EU member states, Poland is free to develop cultural policies in its own way, without the unification of cultural institutions, setting their own goals and determining priorities.
 Poland implements this autonomy to the full extent, which can be especially observed in case of assigning new priorities to cultural policies, whose characteristics are strongly determined by the political programme of a ruling party in a given period.